5 quick fixes to prevent late payments and increase cash flow

-Here are five things you can start doing right now, which should help you to get those payments in more quickly:
+Here are five things you can start doing right now, which should help you get payments in more quickly:

 Make sure your payment terms are in writing and accessible to your entire team, as well as your clients.
-Sure, everyone may know in the back of their minds that you expect payment in 15 days.
-But getting that in print will make the rule more concrete and remove any doubt about what’s expected.
+It might be assumed that everyone knows payment is expected in 15 days.
+However, make a point of getting it in print.
+This will make the rule more concrete and remove any doubt about what’s expected.
 It will also help ensure your customers are getting a consistent message.

-It doesn’t matter if you’re dealing with a naughty toddler, an untrained puppy or a customer who won’t pay on time; research has shown again and again that negative reinforcement just isn’t effective.
-So, try offering incentives for good behaviour Instead of tacking on a late payment charge after the due date, give clients a discount if they pay on time.
+Research has shown that negative reinforcement just isn’t effective.
+This is true when dealing with toddlers, untrained puppies or customers who don’t pay on time.
+So, try offering incentives for good behaviour.
+Instead of adding late payment charges after the due date, give clients a discount if they pay on time.

-Batch processing invoices once a month might seem more convenient, but sending them out as soon as you’ve delivered could yield better results.
-Plus, it means the business can benefit from a more constant flow of money, rather than the cash coming in waves.
+Batch processing invoices once a month might seem more convenient.
+However, sending them out as soon as you’ve delivered your goods or service could yield better results.
+Customers are more alert and less time passes between the different stages.
+Plus, it means the business can benefit from a more constant flow of money, rather than it coming in waves.

 - Take quick action on unpaid invoices

 If a payment is late, get in touch with the client right away.
-This will help to instil a sense of urgency.
-If you decide to wait a few days to see if the payment comes in, it demonstrates to the client that you’re not really in a rush for the money.
+If you decide to wait a few days to see if the payment comes in, it demonstrates a lack of urgency in receiving the money.